mabdusshakur/simp-estore-api/README.md

     -   Status Code: `200 OK`
     -   Body: Array of carts objects

+#### Create Cart

+-   URL: `/api/carts`
+-   Method: `POST`
+-   Description: Creates a new carts.
+-   Parameters:
+    - `product_id` (integer): The ID of the product the cart belongs to.
+Required.
+Must exist in the "products" table.
+    - `quantity` (integer): The quantity of the product.
+Required.
+-   Response:
+    -   Status Code: `201 Created`
+    -   Body: Created cart object

 ## Contributing

 Contributors are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.